bitcoin/bitcoin/doc/build-netbsd.md

 This guide does not contain instructions for building the GUI.

-**This guide has not been tested for building Dash Core.
+**This guide has not been tested for building Dash Core and is expected to fail due to missing `bls_dash` and `backtrace`.
 Please report your results; contributions welcome.**

 Preparation
 -------------